-The school has an important role to play in supporting the mental health and wellbeing of children.
+We have an important role to play in supporting the mental health and wellbeing of children.
 Staff have an awareness that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Staff are not expected to make a diagnosis of a mental health problem.
-Staff however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one, and work with external agencies where children have suffered:
+Staff however, are well placed to observe children day-tothis can have a lasting impact throughout childhood, adolescence and into adulthood.
+Staff are aware of how these children's experiences, can impact on their mental health, behaviour and education.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, by following the child protection policy and speaking to the DSL.

+Where children have suffered:

-· abuse and neglect, or
+- abuse and neglect, or - other potentially traumatic adverse childhood experiences